andywimmer/ansible-grav/README.md

 2. You will be prompted to enter your FQDN such as `domain.com` or `subdomain.example.xyz`

 3. Installation will proceed

+### Installation notes

+*   This playbook supports multiple distributions and as such, contains many tasks specific to those distributions that will probably fly by in your terminal as Ansible performs tasks for your specific distribution. `stdout_callback = skippy` is enabled in ansible.cfg to minimize the overall verbosity of terminal output as it hides 'skipped' tasks.
+You can disable this if you prefer to see everything that is being skipped.

+*   Ansible will bark at the 'Set permissions on webroot' task.
+I plan on fixing this soon.

 # Post-installation